 - Bursting with fall flavors of cinnamon, cardamom, ginger and nutmeg which blends perfectly with olive oil.

 - Easy to make with simple ingredients - many of which you may already have on hand.

-- Naturally dairy free and easy to make gluten free.
+- Chai cake is naturally dairy free and easy to make gluten free.

-- You don’t need to buy tea bags or concentrate for this recipe, I made my own homemade chai blend using spices.
+- You don't need to buy tea bags or concentrate for this recipe, I made my own homemade chai blend using spices from my pantry.

 Ingredients for this Recipe

 Here are the ingredients you need to make this recipe.
 Reference the recipe card at the bottom for exact measurements and the notes below for substitution ideas.

 - Maple syrup: You can also substitute coconut sugar, brown sugar or honey.